KiranWarren/KiranWarren_T1A2/README.md

 - The style sheet was written in SCSS using a Live SASS Compiler that compiled the style sheet to CSS.
 - The project was pushed to a Github repository.
 - The website was published to the internet using Netlify.
+- The presentation was recorded using a screen recorder Chrome extension called "Scre.io".
+- The presentation .webm file was uploaded to Youtube.com as an unlisted video.

 ### References